hirleydayan/RepData_PeerAssessment1/PA1_template.md

 library(ggplot2)
 ```

-The following lines autommatically download the file into the working directory,
+The following lines automatically download the file into the working directory,
-unzip it and delete the zip file for keeping the workding directory clean.
+unzip it and delete the zip file for keeping the working directory clean.

 ```r